Numerical computation of Neumann controls for the heat equation on a finite interval: Implementation of the algorithm

-The analogue results for the $L^2$ norm of the controller, namely $\left(\int_0^T h^2(s)ds\right)^{1/2}, \ $ are presented in Table \ref{tab2} with respect to $d$ and $N$.
-We observe that the values are relatively small, and that we obtain the smallest ones for $d=0.15$.
-These two Tables also show that for $d>0.15$ both the norm of the error and the norm of the controller increase.
-Thus, we choose $d=0.15$.
-For this value the error is smaller than $10^{-2(N-1)}$, for all $N=4,...,10$.
-Furthermore, the norm of the controller is increasing with $N$, but is always smaller than 1 for all $N=4,...,10$; see figure \ref{fig7}.
+We observe that the values are relatively small, and that we obtain the smallest ones for $\tau=0.15$.
+These two Tables also show that for $\tau>0.15$ both the norm of the error and the norm of the control increase.
+For the value $\tau=0.15$ the error is smaller than $10^{-2(N-1)}$, for all $N=4,...,10$.
+Furthermore, the norm of the control is increasing with $N$, but is always smaller than 1 for all $N=4,...,10$; see Table \ref{tab2}.

-The outcome is that if the controller acts immediately, namely $d=0$, then the accuracy is better, but then the controller is slightly larger.
-In the next examples we present the results for $N=6$, and we choose $d=0$ and $d=0.15$, which yield errors $2 \times 10^{-12}$ and $7 \times10^{-11}$, respectively.
-These results are presented in figures \ref{fig8}-\ref{fig11}, namely the controllers $h(t)$ and the controlled solutions $u(x,t)$.
+The outcome is that if the control acts immediately, namely $\tau=0$, then the accuracy is better, but then the control is slightly larger.
+In the next examples we present the results for $N=6$, and we choose $\tau=0$ and $\tau=0.15$, which yield errors $2 \times 10^{-12}$ and $7 \times10^{-11}$, respectively.
+These results are presented in figures \ref{fig8}-\ref{fig11}, namely the controls $h(t)$ and the controlled solutions $u(x,t)$.